 Yes!
-We here at Stay at Home Mum are mad on freezer cooking – after all – we wrote the book on Freezer Cooking!
+We here at Stay at Home Mum are mad about freezer cooking – after all – we wrote the book on Freezer Cooking!
 With parents being busier than ever, it just makes sense to do batch cooking in advance.
 School lunches will take only seconds to put together – think of the time that will save you every morning!
-Okay let’s do it!
+Okay, let’s do it!

 - Zip lock bags.